 The physical design and layout of the Columbus laboratory is not unlike the three multi-purpose logistics modules (MPLM) built by the Italian Space Agency and used for transporting scientific experiments, materials and supplies to the station via the space shuttles.
 But unlike the visiting logistic modules that return to Earth with the shuttles, Columbus will permanently expand the research facilities of the space station.

-Columbus is 6.87 meters (about 23 feet) long and 4.48 meters (about 15 feet) in diameter, allowing it to hold 10 racks of experiments, each approximately the size of a phone booth.
+Columbus is 6.87 m (about 23 ft) long and 4.48 m (about 15 ft) in diameter, allowing it to hold 10 racks of experiments, each approximately the size of a phone booth.
 Each rack provides independent controls for power and cooling, as well as communication links to earthbound controllers and researchers.
 These links will allow scientists all over Europe to participate in their own experiments in space from several user centers and, in some cases, even from their own work locations.